eddyizm/pixelfed_bot/README.md

-I reviewed the repo intent and created a more complete README.md to document setup, configuration, usage, and testing for the `pixelfed_bot` project.

 # PixelFed Bot

 A small automation bot for PixelFed.
 This repository contains the code and configuration needed to run a PixelFed client bot, including setup and run instructions.